MBA in Consulting: Career Path

 Duties, Tasks, Roles, and Responsibilities

-• Conducting research and analysis: The consultant will gather and analyze data and information to identify and understand business challenges and opportunities.
-This will typically involve working with clients to understand their business, their customers, and their competitors.
+• Conducting research and analysis: The consultant gathers and analyzes data and information to identify and understand business challenges and opportunities.
+This typically involves working with clients to understand their business, customers, and competitors.

-• Developing recommendations: The consultant will use the research and analysis to develop recommendations for clients on how to address business challenges and opportunities.
-This may involve working with other consultants on a team to develop recommendations, as well as presenting them to clients.
+• Developing recommendations: The consultant will use the research and analysis to build client recommendations for addressing business challenges and opportunities.
+This may involve working with other consultants on a team to create and present client recommendations.

-• Managing projects: The consultant will typically be responsible for managing projects, including planning and coordinating the work of a team of consultants, as well as ensuring that the project is delivered on time and on budget.
+• Managing projects: The consultant will typically be responsible for managing projects, including planning and coordinating the work of a team of consultants and ensuring that the project is delivered on time and budget.

-• Communicating effectively: The consultant will be responsible for communicating effectively with clients, including presenting findings and recommendations, as well as addressing any questions or concerns they may have.
+• Communicating effectively: The consultant will be responsible for communicating effectively with clients, including presenting findings and recommendations and addressing any questions or concerns they may have.

-• Building relationships: The consultant will be responsible for building and maintaining positive working relationships with clients, as well as other consultants on the team.
-This will typically involve meeting with clients regularly to discuss progress, as well as addressing any issues that may arise.
+• Building relationships: The consultant will be responsible for building and maintaining positive working relationships with clients and other consultants on the team.
+This will typically involve meeting with clients regularly to discuss progress and address any issues that may arise.

 • Managing a team: Depending on their level of experience and the organization they work for, the consultant may also be responsible for managing and mentoring more junior members of the consulting team